If you face Psoriasis, You how devastating this disease is…

 These are a few of the clinical success stories with leeching.

-Skin disorders primarily of autoimmune kind make the dermis thick with poor tissue perfusion.
+Skin disorders primarily of an autoimmune kind make the dermis thick with poor tissue perfusion.

 Leech is a boon to the dermatologists but its use must be with caution as it’s known to have its own type of side effects.